-- Casual Marina Occupants (being on Marina no longer than 30 days) must be a minimum of a Social
+- Casual Marina Occupants (staying up to a maximum of 30 days) must be a minimum of a Social Member.

-- All persons ‘Staying Aboard’ the Vessel must be a member of the Club.
+- All persons classified as ‘Stay Aboard’ must be a full or associate member of the Club.

-- Prior to a vessel entering the Marina the owner must provide proof of insurance, registration and then an inspection by a team member of the
+- Prior to a vessel entering the Marina the owner must provide proof of insurance, registration and then an inspection & measurement will take place by a team member of the MBBC.

 - Mooring Lines must consist of: